Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/matic-liquid-staking-introduction.md

 * **Support & Secure Polygon**: Staking MATIC directly supports the Polygon network and helps validate transactions.
 Ankr’s staking system distributes staked tokens intelligently across the Polygon ecosystem to achieve optimal decentralization.

 * **Elastic Supply**: Users will be able to trade in their aMATICb tokens for their staked MATIC at any time on a one-to-one basis (1 MATIC = 1 aMATICb).
 You will need to wait for 7 days for this transaction to complete.

+## Do more with your stake

+For more information, read [how to stake and bridge](https://medium.com/ankr-network/how-to-get-matic-liquid-staking-on-polygon-network-bcda9ef501a).